filiksyos/androidtodo/README.md

 # Todo App - Android Blockchain Task Manager

 > 📱 **Additional Project Note**: This Android application is an additional implementation of the [Chromia Todo List Assignment](https://github.com/filiksyos/todo_app), which I have already completed and submitted as a web application.
 I created this Android version to demonstrate my ability to work with Chromia blockchain technology across different environments and platforms.
-This project showcases how Chromia can be integrated into mobile applications, highlighting both the opportunities and technical challenges of blockchain integration in Android development.

 <img src="screenshots/app-demo.gif" width="200" height="auto" alt="App Demo"/>